Country Selector

 elem (l countrySelector) Main() {

-~// add loader element target
+~// Add a loader element target.

 <h3>Select Country <span id="search-loader"></span></h3>